 Obtain immediate insights across your business — into revenue, customers, accounts payable and receivable, open and overdue items, top general ledger transaction, and days sales outstanding (DSO).
 Make the right financial decisions, armed with real-time information.

-The HANA-based reports for shipping gives the opportunity to explore data relating to different stock types and provides information on the materials’ stocks at plant and storage location level.
+The HANA-based reports for shipping give the opportunity to explore data relating to different stock types and provides information on the materials’ stocks at plant and storage location levels.

 Rely on real-time shipping reporting for complete stock overview analysis.
 You can better plan and monitor outbound delivery — and assess and optimize stock levels — with accurate information at your fingertips.